 Finding Clever negative spaces With shapes?

 I know that’s not a good logo.
-But you get the point right. if you are dealing with the alphabets first you must find the negative space and extract that shape out of the letter and draw it to another paper. now all you have to do is just come up with the thing with that shape you have extracted once you find it build up on the negative space to get to your final result.
+But you get the point right. if you are using alphabets in your logo first you must look for the negative space and extract that shape out of the letter and draw it in a separate example. now it’s time come up with the thing with that shape you have extracted.
+Keep trying different stuff related to your main idea of the logo and once you find it build up on the negative space to get to your final result.

 Negative spaces And Overlapping

-Always try to surround three sides of the negative space with positive space elements. then only the illusion meant by the negative space get conveyed to the user
+Always try to surround three sides of the negative space with the positive space. then only the illusion meant by the negative space will be clear to the viewer’s eye.

-It’s not important to follow this theory always but. just keep that in mind
+It’s not necessary to follow this theory all the time but. it’s good to keep that in mind

-This overlapping technique is one most used technique in negative space logos in typeface based logos. let me show you an easy way to do such logos
+This overlapping technique is the most used technique in negative space logos in typeface based logos.
+Let’s show you a very quick trick on how to do it.

 Shadows and Negative Spaces